Multidimensional Stability of Waves Travelling Through Rectangular Lattices in Rational Directions: The Nagumo Equation

-Although our condition cannot be verified for discrete Nagumo with cubic nonlinearity in general directions; there do exist other nonlinearities, e.g., nonlinearities similar to the cubic-like nonlinearity in \cite{EVVRCW}, for which explicit solutions are known for general rational directions of propagation.
-To make statements for the Nagumo equation with cubic nonlinearity and more general $\sigma$, we turn to numerics.
-Figures 1 and 2 show the dependence of the Melnikov integral on $\sigma$ and $\rho$.
-For the parameters we have investigated we see non-vanishing Melnikov integrals so long as $\rho > \rho_*(\sigma)$.
+At present we can only rigorously establish $\mathrm{(HS1)}_\omega$ for the discrete Nagumo system with cubic nonlinearity for a subset of rational angles, namely those close to the horizontal, diagonal and vertical directions as stated in the result above.
+Let us remark that there do exist other nonlinearities, e.g., nonlinearities similar to the cubic-like nonlinearity in \cite{EVVRCW}, for which explicit solutions are known for general rational directions of propagation.
+This should considerably aid the verification of $\mathrm{(HS1)}_\omega$.

+To make further statements for the Nagumo equation with cubic nonlinearity and more general $\sigma$, we now turn to numerics.
+Figures 1 and 2 show the dependence of the Melnikov integral on $\zeta$ and $\rho$.
+For the parameters we have investigated we see non-vanishing Melnikov integrals so long as $\rho > \rho_*(\zeta)$.
 However, there does not appear to be any obvious structure such as monotonicity that we can exploit to prove analytically that the Melnikov integral is non-vanishing.

-The computations were performed using the numerical method developed in \cite{HJHVL2005}.
-In particular, we search for wave solutions of the form

-by numerically solving the functional differential equation\footnote{ Here the $\pm$ signs mean both terms are evaluated and added together. }
+The computations were performed using the numerical method developed in \cite{EVVRCW,EVV,HJHVL2005}.
+In particular, we search for wave solutions by numerically solving the functional differential equation\footnote{ Here the $\pm$ signs mean both terms are evaluated and added together. }

-Notice the extra $\gamma \Phi''(\xi)$ term.
-To make use of robust codes to solve two-point boundary value differential equations and to avoid numerical issues that arise in the singular limit $c \to 0$, we follow the approach used in \cite{EVV,HJHVL2005} and add this extra term in \sref{eq:ex:mfdeNumSolve}, with $\gamma = 10^{-6}$, $\gamma = 10^{-5}$ or $\gamma = 10^{-4}$ (depending on context; see captions).
+with boundary conditions $\Phi(-L) = -1$, $\Phi(L) = 1$ and $\Phi(0) = 0$ for some large $L > 0$.
+Notice the extra $\gamma \Phi''(\xi)$ term appearing in \sref{eq:ex:mfdeNumSolve} as compared to \sref{eq:nag:trvWaveMFDENoGamma}.
+To make use of robust codes to solve two-point boundary value differential equations and to avoid numerical issues that arise in the singular limit $c \to 0$, we follow the approach used in \cite{EVVRCW,EVV,HJHVL2005,HJH,HJHDNGPF} and add this extra term in \sref{eq:ex:mfdeNumSolve}, with $\gamma = 10^{-6}$, $\gamma = 10^{-5}$ or $\gamma = 10^{-4}$ (depending on context; see captions).
 We refer the reader to \cite{HJHVL2005, HJH} for numerical and theoretical results concerning the limit $\gamma \to 0$.
 These results strongly suggest that the region of propagation failure can be accurately determined by using small but practical values of $\gamma >0$.
 In particular, the numerical results presented in this section were verified by repeating a subset of the calculations with different values of $\gamma$ where possible.

 To compute the Melnikov constants, one needs to have detailed information on the adjoint eigenfunction $\psi$, and the rotated first derivatives $\lambda_1 := - i [\partial_{\omega} \lambda_{\omega}]_{\omega = 0}$ and $\phi_1 := -i [\partial_{\omega} \phi_{\omega}]_{\omega = 0}$.
 These were also computed numerically.
 In particular, the actual equations used to determine $\psi$ are given by